> Our review guidelines

 Inside A Backpack

-Backpacks are ideal for carrying all manner of locks, except for heavier varieties.
-It doesn’t make sense to bear the weight of a hefty chain lock or U-lock unnecessarily, particularly if you’re traveling any significant distance.
-But it’s possible.
+It doesn’t make sense to bear the weight of a hefty chain lock or U-lock unnecessarily, particularly if you’re travelling any significant distance.

 This is a solution that may well suit many commuters, many of whom carry stuff to work daily in a backpack.